 - pinch or two of salt

 - 3/4 cup cocoa powder

 - 2 tablespoons sour cream

 - 6 tablespoons heavy cream plus milk as needed or 3 of each

 - Preheat the oven to 350° F. Grease and flour two 9 inch round pans.
 Side should be at least 2 inches high.

 - Whisk the eggs, yolks, extracts and 1/4 cup of the milk in a bowl.

 - In a stand mixer bowl with the paddle attached, combine the flour, sugar, baking powder and salt.
 Stir until thoroughly mixed.

-- Add softened butter to the flour mixture and stir with a spoon until butter coats flour.
+- Add softened butter (and shortening if you are using half and half) to the flour mixture and stir with a spoon or mash with a scraper until butter coats flour.
 Add the remaining 1 cup of milk to the flour mixture and stir until thick and pasty.

 - To make the chocolate frosting, mix the softened butter, salt and powdered sugar together in a bowl.
 Stir in the cocoa powder, sour cream and cream and beat until well mixed.
 Add vanilla, then continue beating with an electric mixer and adding milk as needed until icing is thick and creamy.
 Add more sugar if it's not sweet enough for you.